How game designers handle the burden of video game encumbrance

 Set within a fictionalized version of a state park in what would be modern-day Georgia, My Work is Not Yet Done follows a character called Avery, the last remaining survivor of a doomed expedition, as she tracks down the source of an inscrutable signal.
 The game doesn’t just have one inventory, but several sub-inventories which are separated into kits.
 Each of these kits has its own specific weight and volume.
 Depending on what you put inside them, the weight will change and contribute more to your overall encumbrance, but the volume of items you can carry in each will always remain fixed.

 Unlike in other games that rely on a strength stat, here it’s Avery’s body weight and fitness that dictate how much you can comfortably carry (this value never changes throughout the game).
-You can also still move when you’re overencumbered, but deciding to do so will lead to a sharp decline in both your mood and energy.
+You can also still move when you’re over-encumbered, but deciding to do so will lead to a sharp decline in both your mood and energy.

 “The practical effect is that the player is essentially always fighting a losing battle of sorts against physics, in that any kind of action is going to fatigue them,” explains Yan.
 “The priority is shifted then onto fatigue recovery instead, which sidesteps Fallout's camel encumbrance by allowing you to temporarily perform massive hauls at normal speed, but with considerable long-term consequences.”